Arabian Nights (miniseries): The Three Princes

-The last story told by Scheherazade is about the sons of the long-suffering Sultan of Yemen, Prince Ali (Alexis Conran), Prince Ahmed (James Callis), and Prince Hussain (Hari Dhillon).
+The last story told by Scheherazade is about the sons of the long-suffering Sultan of Yemen: Prince Ali, Prince Ahmed, and Prince Hussain.
 The three are each gifted fighters and fight each other over the smallest of matters.
 Both their parents believe that when the Sultan dies, the sons will fight each other for the throne and will destroy the kingdom.
 After causing chaos in the city by fighting over a Princess, their father challenges each of his sons to bring him what they believe is the most precious object in the world, giving them one year to complete their quest.

-Ali heads north to a brazen kingdom, and finds a powerful telescope.
+Ali heads north to a brazen kingdom and finds a powerful telescope.
 Ahmed travels east to a mountain Buddhist monastery which possess a mystic apple (the Apple of Life), which when eaten can heal any wound or illness and earns it when he passes a secret test of character.
 The last brother, Hussain, travels west to the underground city of Petra.
 He wanders through the underground market looking for the most precious thing in the world, eventually finding a flying carpet.

 The journeys of the brothers take up the given year, and all three meet at the Traveller's Rest.
 Ali's telescope reveals that their father is on his deathbed.
 The brothers race back to Yemen on Hussain's carpet to save their father with Ahmed's apple of life.

 Scheherazade explains that as a result of their adventures, when the brothers eventually succeed their father, they rule the kingdom together in peace and harmony.